Alchemist1411/Solana-Agent/README.md

 # LangGraph Agent

-LangGraph Agent is a Node.js application that leverages LangChain, OpenAI, and various tools to perform on-chain actions on the Ethereum blockchain.
+Solana LangGraph Agent is a Node.js application that leverages LangChain, OpenAI, and various tools to perform on-chain actions on the Solana blockchain.
 ## Table of Contents

 - [Installation](#installation)